Winnie Byanyima: Personal life

 On 7 July 1999, Byanyima married Kizza Besigye in Nsambya, Kampala.
 Besigye is the former chairman of the Forum for Democratic Change (FDC) political party in Uganda.
 They are the parents of one son named Anselm.
-Byanyima is a member of the FDC, although she has significantly reduced her participation in partisan Ugandan politics since she became a Ugandan diplomat in 2004.
+Byanyima is a member of the FDC, although she has significantly reduced her participation in Ugandan politics since she became a Ugandan diplomat in 2004.
 She has five siblings: Edith, Anthony, Martha, Abraham, and Olivia.
+She is a practicing Roman Catholic.